saadeghi/daisyui/README.md

 }

 ```
-> When you add DaisyUI preset it will replaces default tailwind colors with a set of semantic color set that is themeable and can be configed with CSS variables.
+> When you add DaisyUI preset it will add:
-> `daisyui/preset` also adds a few `borderRadius` that is used in components.
-They are also configurable with CSS variables.
+> A set of [semantic color names][theming-url] (as utility classes)
+> A few additional utility classes that are used by components (like border-radius, min-height, etc...)

 </details>